-Appendix D mosaic-T-Based Disciplined Clock
+Appendix D mosaic-Based Disciplined Clock

-This appendix is specific to the mosaic-T. It describes a possible architecture of a 10-MHz disciplined clock using the mosaic-T as precise time source.
+This appendix is only applicable to modules where the Frequency Sync permission is enabled.
+It describes a possible architecture of a 10-MHz disciplined clock using the mosaic as precise time source.
 This architecture is particularly suitable in combination with Fugro AtomiChronTM precise time service.

 The proposed disciplined clock architecture is shown below.
-The mosaic-T uses the 10-MHz signal from the steered oscillator as frequency reference, instead of its own internal crystal oscillator (the internal oscillator is turned off).
-A controller reads the clock bias reported by the module in its SBF messages, and steers it to zero by adjusting the frequency of the oscillator.
+The mosaic uses the 10-MHz signal from the steered oscillator as frequency reference, instead of its own internal crystal oscillator (the internal oscillator is turned off).
+A controller reads the clock bias reported by the module in its SBF messages and steers it to zero by adjusting the frequency of the oscillator.
 When the clock bias is zero, the receiver time scale is aligned with GNSS time.
 The PPSO pulses from the module are configured to follow the receiver time scale.
 Unlike traditional approaches, this architecture does not require any hardware to measure time delays.
 It is also not affected by any PPS resolution limitation (a.k.a "saw tooth" effect).

-Before use, configure the mosaic-T so that it starts-up with the PPS pulses disabled, and that it performs an initial precise synchronization to GNSS time.
+Before use, configure the mosaic so that it starts-up with the PPS pulses disabled, and that it performs an initial precise synchronization to GNSS time.
 This is done by entering the following user commands: